INtegrative bodywork

 “Health and aging are both privileges.”

 I had never been severely sick before.
 I was at the point where I’d try anything and stumbled into Sarah Farwell’s office.
 She was a craniosacral therapist who tractioned my skull, coupled with a lymphatic technique that released my spine, allowing fluid to rush out from my midline, filling my limbs.
 I cried as years of grief and dysfunction evaporated.
 Craniosacral therapy was a religious experience, and once I melted into the table, I felt a cloud of energy about 6-8 inches thick surrounding my body, bathing me with a slight euphoric sensation on my skin.
 Think of a barely existent orb cloaking the body like a blanket of electricity that feels alive and restorative, while also restful.
 This was a major data point showing me what I was capable of.
 It finally felt good to do nothing again, and I could see things become clearer internally.
-The areas where I was coupled started to come undone, so I could take better care of myself- I began to understand what I needed and wanted as thoughts and feelings became distinct.
-Muscles, fascia, and bones reorganized, allowing fluid to move freely.
-This gave me a more accurate sense of what I was comfortable with.
-Boundaries that once felt appropriate became intolerable, and relationships shifted or disappeared.
 I am the identified patient in my family, the black sheep.
-Everyone blames me for issues in the family.
-My body holds that unless I am disconnected completely from the family.
-Once I took that boundary, my long-covid started to go away, and I began keeping the results from my sessions.
+Of four siblings, I was the only one with heavy trauma from each parent.
+As the family aged and parents began to pass from covid complications, old family dynamics resurfaced as people couldn’t ground with deep grief, set appropriate boundaries, or deal with complicated sensations/feelings.
+My body held unresolved issues from my family until I left completely.
+Boundaries will look different for each person; you’ll know it’s right when it starts to work.
+Soon after, my long-covid faded, and I began keeping the results from my sessions.

 I believe 5-15% of pain is purely physical, addressed through typical massage, yoga, and strengthening.
-The rest comes down to your container- the capacity to sense your experience fully and move it.
-I know who I am because of all the work I’ve received.
-Private practice grounds me, training to be a triathlete gives me space, my boundaries are precise, preserving my peace of mind, and I take at least an hour daily to enjoy my life, usually watching movies:)
+The rest comes down to your ability to sense your experience fully and move it- a skill developed from somatic work like integrative massage.
+I know who I am because of all the sessions I’ve received and given.
+You grow to understand yourself intimately through regular body-based therapies.
+My needs are very clear to me.
+Private practice grounds me, training to be a triathlete gives me space, my boundaries are precise, preserving my peace of mind, and I take at least an hour daily to enjoy my life, usually watching movies:) The capacity I’ve developed to move or sit with my experiences contributes to a sensation of fluidity in places where I was once stuck and cut off from myself.

 Education